-This maximum linear movement is defined as the point in which the voice coil has moved far enough outside of the magnetic gap that the coil no longer experiences the full magnetic flux density of the motor.
+This maximum linear movement is defined as the point at which the voice coil has moved far enough outside of the magnetic gap that the coil no longer experiences the full magnetic flux density of the motor.

-The maximum mechanical movement is past the linear threshold to the point at the which the speaker can no longer move.
+The maximum mechanical movement is past the linear threshold to the point at which the speaker can no longer move.

 This happens inwardly when the coil slams against the rear plate of the magnetic structure.
 It also happens outwardly when the diaphragm moves to the point of stretching its surround.

-Exceeding the mechanical limitations of the speaker leads to damage and is can be caused in certain instances by supplying too much power to the speaker.
+Exceeding the mechanical limitations of the speaker leads to damage and can be caused in certain instances by supplying too much power to the speaker.

 As discussed, however, the thermal limit is much more apt to be exceeded.